HaimingEricXu/maps-sdk-for-ios-samples/MapsAndPlacesDemo/README.md

 1. Make sure you are in the right folder (MapsAndPlacesDemo)
 2. Run `pod install`
 3. Open `MapsAndPlacesDemo.xcworkspace`
-4. If you have a data set that follows the requirements, skip to step 7
+4. If you have a data set that follows the requirements, rename it to dataset.json and skip to step 7
 5. Create a set of raw coordintes called raw_input.txt
 6. Compile create_list.cpp and run
-7. Drag your data set (dataset.json or your data set) into the Xcode file explorer (left pane)
+7. Drag your data set (dataset.json or your data set) into the Xcode file explorer (left pane) Please view help.txt for more detailed steps as well as what the input should look like.